BakkerGames/GRIFData/README.md

 The DAGS script values all start with `@`.
 They are indented in the output using the DAGS routine `PrettyScript()`.

 The keys in the output file are sorted both alphabetically and numerically.
-If a key uses "." to separarate sections and has numeric sections, like `room.23.description`, it is sorted alphabetically for the first and third sections but numerically for the second.
+If a key uses "." to separarate sections and has numeric sections, like `room.23.description`, it would be sorted in this case alphabetically for the first and third sections but numerically for the second.
 A section of `*`, the generic value, is always placed first.

 GRIFDataIO uses DAGS (Data Access Game Scripts) for formatting the game scripts and GROD (Game Resource Overlay Dictionary) for holding in-memory text resources.
 See the DagsLibrary and GrodLibrary GitHub sites for information on those, as well as their NuGet packages.